 So, can you budget with variable income?
 Absolutely!
 In fact, your budget is the key to making the best use of your inflows so that you’re never caught empty-handed.
 All you have to do is remember that your budget knows the real story (and never trust your bank balance!).

-For more help, drop into our free, online class, You Can Budget with Any Pay Cycle.
-It’s free, it’s only 20 minutes long, and our teachers will provide a demonstration to help you understand these principles.
+For more help, drop into our free, online Q&A sessions.
+They’re free and our teachers will start a conversation to help you understand these principles.
 And, bring your questions!